The Bellero Shield: Plot

 A scientist, Richard Bellero, builds a powerful laser device that he shoots into the sky from a laboratory on the top floor of his home, but the invention is not practical enough to satisfy his demanding father, Richard Sr., who views his son as a failure and has made plans to hand control of the Bellero company to someone outside the family, to the great chagrin of Richard's ruthlessly ambitious wife Judith.
-One night after Richard has left the lab, a peaceful bioluminescent extraterrestrial from a world which "hovers just above the ceiling of your universe" rides the laser down to earth.
+One night after Richard has left the lab, a peaceful bioluminescent extraterrestrial from a world which "hovers just above the ceiling of your universe" rides the laser down to Earth.
 Judith tries to shoot the alien with a laser gun, but the alien protects himself by using a small device in his hand that instantly raises a powerful shield around him.
 Recognizing that this technology would bring her husband great acclaim and fortune, Judith gets Richard to leave the house by persuading him to go fetch his father.
 She then tries to coax the alien into giving her his shield's control device, but he disagrees, fearing his technology would fall into the wrong hands.
 Judith then tricks him into lowering his shield and shoots him, stealing his shield control device.
-Judith and her maid Mrs. Dame secretly drag the apparently dead alien's body to the cellar.
+Judith and her maid Mrs. Dane secretly drag the apparently dead alien's body to the cellar.

 During a demonstration in front of Richard and his father, who do not know that the alien has been shot, Judith raises the shield, but is unable to take it down and becomes trapped inside it.
-Mrs. Dame, desperate to save Judith from death by asphyxiation, goes to the cellar and is startled to find the alien still alive but very weak.
+Mrs. Dane, desperate to save Judith from death by asphyxiation, goes to the cellar and is startled to find the alien still alive but very weak.
 The maid begs him "Can you help?"
 The alien replies, "Can I not?"
 Just before dying, the alien lowers the shield by using his own glowing blood, the substance that powers the control device.
-Despite her being rescued, however, Judith insists that she is still trapped by the shield—the imagined shield, perhaps, of her own guilt over killing an alien that thought only of helping her.
+Despite her being rescued, however, Judith insists that she is still trapped by the shield—the imagined shield, perhaps, of her own guilt over killing an alien who thought only of helping her.
 As the episode ends, she places her hands helplessly on the "shield" that is no longer there.
 On one hand is a spot: a glowing drop of the murdered alien's blood that presumably will stain her palm forever.